shahalam22/shahalam22/README.md

 <p align="center">
   <em>
     This is me <b>Shah Alam Abir</b>, an undergrad student of <b>Software Engineering</b> from <a href="http://www.iit.du.ac.bd"> <b>Institute of Information Technology</b>, University      of Dhaka</a>.
-An aspiring <b>Full-Stack Web Developer</b>.
+An aspiring <b>Machine Learning Enthusiast and Web Dev</b>.
 I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted;          witnessing the expansion of computer science allowed me to   consider studying software engineering from an early age, and my enthusiasm has perpetually developed since this time.
 And also I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️
 </p>

 <br>